You can contact Lilura1 at Discord-Lilura1.

 Note that it is possible, even in the early-going (8th level), to encounter extremely difficult foes, such as Ghostly Hungry Undead.
 Avoid.

-otoh, Don't waste your time killing soft-ass shit.
+otoh, Don't waste your time killing soft-ass stuff.
 If the XP bar isn't going up quickly, move on.
 Don't waste your time on mooks when you start powering up: beeline to enemies that actually reward XP points and items because they are a threat, namely: super-uniques, champions, fanatics, possesseds and ghostlies.
 Mooks are in your way?
 Leap over them.
 Again, go for the XP bombs.

-Act One.
 Well, it's the first act, and it's Normal mode first, so it's a bit of a doddle even in Hardcore mode.
 I didn't run up against too much that made me extra careful, and I didn't have any close shaves.
 I would say the Pit and the Cave level 2 could be deadly for rusty players.
 Be careful of the archers down there.
 With /players8 on I was 5th for the Den of Evil, 8th for the Burial Grounds, 14th for Tristram and about 19th by the time I faced off against the act boss, Andariel.

 You need 32 Strength to wield an Axe and 36 in order to wear Ringmail.
 These are both sold by the Blacksmith, Charsi, but they may need to be vendor-farmed.
 Start looking for 2 socket Ringmail and 3 socket Axes as soon as you get some cash flow going (for Stealth and Malice runewords).
 They are dead-easy to vendor-farm.